developer-zebra/developer-zebra-site/src/devicecentral/3-0/guide/about/index.md

 ## Overview

-**Device Central** provides a centralized way for an organization to connect and monitor supported Bluetooth peripherals.
+Zebra Device Central is an Android app that simplifies the pairing and unpairing of Bluetooth peripherals with Zebra devices and helps with Bluetooth device management.
 Using the simple user interface, Device Central easily pairs and unpairs Bluetooth peripherals, monitors connection status, and provides details on supported peripherals.
 If supported by the peripheral, additional capabilities may exist such as paging the peripheral or updating the firmware.

 Device Central features: